neeko-zil/cards-game/README.txt

-README.txt

 ECM2414 Software Development – Card Game Project (2025/26)

-Overview
-This program simulates a multi-threaded card game as described in the ECM2414 coursework specification.
-Each player runs on a separate thread and draws and discards cards between decks arranged in a ring.
-The game ends when any player has four cards of the same value.

 The project contains the following files: cards.jar – executable program containing both source (.java) and compiled (.class) files